 Uganda’s banking sector includes 26 commercial banks, one development bank, and several micro-deposit and credit deposit institutions.
 Most of Uganda’s largest commercial banks are foreign-owned.
-There is a fully independent deposit protection fund.
+There is a fully independent deposit protection fund, with each bank account insured to a maximum of about $3,600.
 Commercial banks contribute 2% of the previous year’s average deposits to the protection fund.
 Uganda’s banking system is dominated by large, well-capitalized multinational banks.
 Many more Ugandans use mobile money transactions than have formal bank accounts.
 Uganda’s commercial banks also offer “Agency Banking,” which provides services like the mobile money system, with bank customers making deposits and withdrawals at an agent outside the bank’s premises.

 Foreign Exchange Controls

 There are no foreign exchange controls affecting legitimate trade.
 Businesses can bring in capital and repatriate profits without restriction.
 Uganda has forex bureaus for currency exchange.

 U.S. Banks and Local Correspondent Banks:

 Citibank Uganda Limited